JillCrungus/GillespiePass/README.md

 3. Commit to the master branch

 4. Open up the History tab, make sure everything in your commit is in order and push the changes!

+HOW TO BUILD:

+1. Open games.sln

+2. For client (episodic) and server (episodic):
+	Right click
+	Properties
+	Set output directory to your Gillespie Pass "bin" directory Right click
+	Build that shit